M1Z1/Radio-Crawler/README.md

 download Radio Crawler:

-Inside the Radio_Crawler_Master folder open the node_script folder with a source code editor.
+Inside the Radio_Crawler_Master folder, open the node_script folder with a source code editor.
 Open a terminal and type: `npm i`

-All required dependancies will be installed.
-One of the dependencies is the chromium browser so it may take a while to finish.
+All required dependencies will be installed.
+One of the dependencies is the Chromium browser so it may take a while to finish.

-To start the radio engine type on the terminal: `npm start` or `node radio.js` **be aware of the volume**
+To start the radio engine, type on the terminal: `npm start` or `node radio.js` **be aware of the volume**

-At this point the chromium browser should automatically run with 4 tabs of the http://websdr.ewi.utwente.nl:8901 website.
+At this point the Chromium browser should automatically run with 4 tabs of the http://websdr.ewi.utwente.nl:8901 website.

 Open the radio_crawler_main.scd file with supercollider and evaluate the code using ctrl (cmd) + enter.
 Some example pieces should start playing.
 You can monitor Radio Crawler's activity on the post window.
 You can stop all activity and mute the radios by evaluating ```~mute.value;``` on line 46 of radio_crawler_main.
 You can also use the shortcut ctrl + . (period).